One inmate dead, another injured at Iroquois County Jail

-WATSEKA -- The death of one inmate and serious injury of another at the Iroquois County Jail is under investigation by Illinois State Police Division of Criminal Investigation Zone 3.
+WATSEKA — The death of one inmate and serious injury of another at the Iroquois County Jail are under investigation by Illinois State Police Division of Criminal Investigations Zone 3.

 Preliminary investigation indicated sheriff’s deputies found the injured inmate unresponsive at 7:11 p.m.
 Tuesday, police said.